STA L81: Combination of thermogravimetry and differential scanning calorimetry

-The LINSEIS STA L81 is a high-end system for simultaneous high-performance thermal analysis (TG-DSC) with dynamic differential calorimetry functions.
-This versatile instrument is ideal for measuring thermal stability, phase transitions, oxidation/reduction reactions, and decomposition processes across a wide range of materials and industries.
-With interchangeable furnaces from -150 °C to 2400 °C and sample capacities up to 35 g, the STA L81 delivers outstanding flexibility, precision, and reliability.
+The LINSEIS STA L81 is a high-end system for simultaneous high-performance thermal analysis (TG-DSC) with dynamic differential scanning calorimetry functions.
+This versatile device is ideal for investigating the thermal stability, of phase transitions, oxidation/reduction reactions and decomposition processes in a variety of materials and applications.
+With interchangeable furnaces in the temperature range from -150 °C to 2400 °C and a sample load capacity of up to 35 g, the STA L81 offers outstanding flexibility, precision and reliability.

 Unique Features

-The new measuring electronics offer significant performance improvements, inspired by the architecture of the “Linseis Digital Balance”.
+The new measuring electronics offer significant performance improvements and are based on the “Linseis Digital Balance” architecture.

-The advantages of this new digital balance architecture include:
+The advantages of this new digital scale architecture include:

 Ensures consistent results with repeated measurements.